sf-deng/lepto-classifier/README.md

 The predict method will output a pandas series having the same length as the number of rows in the data csv file.
 A prediction value 1 means lepto positive, 0 means lepto negative, and -1 means no prediction is made due to missing values.

 ## How to prepare the data
-The data csv file must contain the following columns (case-sensitive)
+The data csv file must contain the following columns (case-sensitive).
+See sampleCSV for example of column headers.
+The second row has notes on units.
 - Weight (kg)
 - Sex (binary encoded, male=1, female=0)
 - Breed Group (must be "Toy", "Herding", "Hound", "Mix", "Non-Sporting", "Sporting", "Terrier", "Working", "Foundation Stock Service", or "Other"; case-sensitive)